 The law is set out in the Town and Country Planning (General Permitted Development) Order 1995 as amended by the Town and Country Planning (General Permitted Development)(Amendment) (No.2) (England) Order 2008.

 If the extension takes up more than 50% of your garden or it is higher than the original roof, or if it takes up a volume greater than 115 cubic metres, then planning permission must have been applied for.

-If you want to make extensions, then you should also check the permitted depth of extensions and their distance from the boundary of the property.
+If you want to make extensions, you should also check the permitted depth of extensions and their distance from the property's boundary.

 How saleable is my home if it lacks planning permission?

 Suppose you have carried out works on your home or have extended the property without obtaining planning permission or building regulations consent.
-In that case, it will deter prospective buyers since the authorities have the right to pursue legal action against the owner of the property for not obtaining planning permission.
+In that case, it will deter prospective buyers since the authorities have the right to pursue legal action against the property owner for not obtaining planning permission.

 What if you made an extension more than 4 years ago?